 Possible consequences

-What are the possible consequences of gusts of wind in an orange vigilance situation?
+What are the possible consequences of gusts of wind in an orange awareness level?

-In the event of gusts of wind, the orange warning level violent wind warning is announced if violent winds reach between 90 km/h and 100 km/h.
+In the event of gusts of wind, the orange awareness level is announced if violent winds reach between 90 km/h and 100 km/h.

 The possible consequences include: